 Unfortunately, many things can go wrong when you buy new appliances.
 Frequently, local stores—particularly the big chains—get low ratings from customers we survey.
 People aren’t happy about advice provided by salespeople and complain about delivery delays and improper, sloppy installations.

 If you can’t repair an old appliance, it makes sense to spend extra for a more energy-efficient replacement.
 Energy Star-certified appliances tend to cost a few hundred dollars more than less efficient comparable models, but lower energy bills and rebates help cover higher price tags.

 Many homeowners soon will have a big incentive to swap out gas stoves for all-electric models: A soon-to-come program will pay rebates of up to $840 to encourage households to make the switch.

-Don’t assume that a sale price for an appliance—even one that seems to be heavily discounted—is a good one.
+Before buying anything, make sure the price is fair.
+Don’t assume that any sale price—even one that seems heavily discounted—is a real deal.
 The “sales” offered by many local stores and on most websites probably aren’t special at all.
 Unfortunately, at most stores the “sales” for appliances never end.
-A 10-month-long investigation by Checkbook’s undercover shoppers found that many stores use deceptive practices, especially when selling appliances.
-Even if the sign says “Save 60%,” it’s probably meaningless and not even a good deal.

 When comparing prices, take into account fees for delivery, hauling away old appliances, and installation.
-If you know your installation will be complicated or unusual, hire a top-rated plumber for the job.
+If you know your installation will be complicated or unusual, hire a top-rated plumber to do it.

 Pay by credit card.
 If you have a problem, you can protest the charge with your card issuer.